 Imagine a half a dozen students standing at the end of the street.
 It’s a dark morning at 7:00 a.m.
 The students are huddled together.
 Several are hugging themselves.
 Others are jumping up and down.
 And still others are rubbing their hands together and huffing on them.
 When the bus arrives, one student hollers, “Bus!”
 All of the students run to get on the vehicle.

-Using that text, let’s apply the five-step process.
+Using that text, let’s apply the five-step process to make inferences.

 - Step 1: Read the text.
 (Refer to text above.)